Sunday, August 30, 2015

 Disengaged students

 I prefer the term disengaged/disconnected/shut-down students to dyslexic students.
 The term dyslexia is being misused by people with vested interest to include many conditions that would be best excluded from the dyslexia definition.
-For instance kids with auditory processing difficulty, kids with acuity problems, kids with neurological problem and kids with sight problems should all be excluded from the dyslexia umbrella.
+For instance, kids with auditory processing difficulties, kids with acuity problems, kids with neurological problems, and kids with sight problems should all be excluded from the dyslexia umbrella.

 Thursday, August 6, 2015